carlosperate/awesome-microbit/README.md

 - [MicroPython](http://microbit-micropython.readthedocs.io) - Port of MicroPython, a Python 3 implementation for microcontrollers and constrained environments.
 - [C/C++ runtime](https://lancaster-university.github.io/microbit-docs) - The core set of drivers, mechanisms and types that make up the micro:bit runtime is written in C/C++, and can be used to easily interface with the micro:bit hardware.
-- [Touch Develp](https://www.microbit.co.uk/create-code) - A flexible, text-based programming language with an interactive visual component.
+- [Touch Develop](https://www.microbit.co.uk/create-code) - A flexible, text-based programming language with an interactive visual component.
 - [PTX TypeScript](https://codethemicrobit.com) - The Programming eXperience Toolkit is based on a subset of TypeScript, which in itself is a superset of JavaScript.
+- [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
+It also offers a WebIDE for written code and blocks.
 - [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Describes the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.

 ## Online Code Editors

 - [microbit website](https://www.microbit.co.uk) - Includes the Code Kingdoms, Microsoft Blocks, Touch Develop, and Python editors.
 - [PTX](https://codethemicrobit.com) - Includes the Blocks and TypeScript editors for the Programming eXperience Toolkit.
+- [create.withcode.uk](https://create.withcode.uk) - A Python online editor and simulator that supports the micro:bit MicroPython ([instructions](http://community.computingatschool.org.uk/resources/4479)).

 ## Desktop Code Editors

 - [Mu](http://codewith.mu) - A "micro" editor for MicroPython and the BBC micro:bit.
+- [Atom microbit-python package](https://github.com/Giannie/atom-microbit-python) - Flash Python code to your micro:bit directly from the [Atom text editor](https://atom.io/).

 ## Programming Tools